yuesummerwu/yuesummerwu/README.md

 - 🇨🇳 I am from Luoyang City, China.

-- 🙊 I speak Mandarin, English, and a bit French, and Korean is on my to-learn list.
+- 🙊 I speak Mandarin, English, and a bit French.

 - ⚡ A fun fact about me is I have relative pitch!